AshesOfPhoenix/PR19KKZDBMPBPGS/README.md

     CustomerID,Rating,Date

     MovieIDs range from 1 to 17770 sequentially.

     CustomerIDs range from 1 to 2649429, with gaps.
 There are 480189 users.

     Ratings are on a five star (integral) scale from 1 to 5.

     Dates have the format YYYY-MM-DD.

-- IMDB baza z imdb.com spletne strani
+- IMDB baza z imdb.com spletne strani (https://www.imdb.com/interfaces/https://www.imdb.com/interfaces/)

+- Ter še ena netflixova baza z kaggla vendar neuradna (https://www.kaggle.com/shivamb/netflix-shows)

+# Glavne Ugotovitve

+# Izvedene analize in zanimivi rezultati